 Cheap Chinese Shipping Fueled a Micro-ECommerce Boom

-Less competition from small Chinese sellers
+US retailers may have less competition from small Chinese sellers

-Outbound international shipping rates could go up or down
+Outbound international shipping rates have gone up

 ECommerce companies could have new international shipping options

 Private shipping companies like UPS and FedEx aren’t eligible for the terminal fees that the post office gets.
 They have largely been shut out of the international last-mile delivery market governed by the UPU.
 The new Universal Postal Union treaty could provide a chance for freight companies to play a bigger role in international deliveries to US consumers.

 Fulfillment centers closer to customers will become more important